SolidityOps/solidity-security-docs/architecture/cert-manager/deployment-guide.md

 - kubectl configured
 - kustomize (built into kubectl 1.14+)

+## Repository Location

+All cert-manager files should be created in the **`solidity-security-infrastructure`** repository.

 ## Directory Structure

-Create the following directory structure in your repository:
+Create the following directory structure in the `solidity-security-infrastructure` repository:

 ```
+solidity-security-infrastructure/
-k8s/
+└── k8s/
-├── cert-manager/
+    └── cert-manager/
 │   ├── base/
 │   │   ├── kustomization.yaml
 │   │   ├── namespace.yaml